NOAA-GFDL/fre-workflows/for-developers.md

 in `site/` to add your `fre-cli` environment executables to `PATH` for your submitted workflow tasks.
 This should be the last bit of editing you need to do.

-Finally, log out and log back in to PPAN to ensure the new login configuration is applied, then from the `fre-workflows` directory, run:
+Finally, log out and log back in to PPAN to ensure the new login configuration is applied, then from the `fre-postprocess-workflow` directory, run:
 ```
 module load miniforge